jaredlafer/runtime-updater/README.md

 The app is created in `updateable_api/__init__.py`.
 The structure follows the standard [flask factory pattern](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/).

-## Tests
-Unit tests are written in `tests.py`, and can be run:

-    $ python -m unittest tests

-The tests here provide examples of how a developer might prepare functions to update another function on the server, so they are a useful guide to the application's logic.

 ## Theory

 Python source code is compiled as bytecode, which is run on CPython's stack-based VM.
-The specific bytecode can change across versions of python, although this app should be agnostic to that.
 For any python function defined in a python file, there is a unique CodeType that represents it, with attributes:

 | Code Type Argument | Description |
 | ------------------ | ------------ |